Sign up for 15% off your first order

 Create an exciting and adventurous space for your little explorer.
 A jungle theme is perfect for a kid’s bedroom; it’s fun, colourful and full of personality.
 It can be the backdrop to their imaginary games and even be incorporated into your bedtime stories.

 If you’re looking for a quick and easy way to transform their room into a jungle we’d recommend our Kumana design, which depicts Lionel hiding in dense tropical foliage.
 This colourful design will instantly transform the space and could be paired with some Lionel fabric, either in curtains or cushions.
-Finish the look with our Esala Rug in Tropicana, a vibrant botanical motif that is bursting with colour.

 Another fantastic option would be to use one of our botanical designs to create a tropical undergrowth.
 Choose from our Hikkaduwa or Parlour Palm designs, both are bursting with colourful vegetation to set the perfect backdrop to a jungle adventure.